-Once these issues have been thought through and clarified, make an appointment with the Rector, Alison Norris, at which the arrangements for the wedding service can be discussed and any questions that you have can be raised.
+Once these issues have been thought through and clarified, make an appointment with the Rector or a Church Warden, at which the arrangements for the wedding service can be discussed and any questions that you have can be raised.

 Baptism of a Child (often known as Christening)